 - Zinc is depleted by stress; it is an active participant in many functions and reactions in the body, including immune system function, synthesis of DNA and protein, cell metabolism, wound healing, cell division, proper sense of smell and taste, and proper growth.
 It also helps stimulate about 100 different enzymes.
 Stomach pH is affected by stress; as it rises from the optimum 1.5 (acid) to around 3.5 (more alkaline), the contents of the stomach are only partially broken down...

 - The continued gut discomfort vs lack of energy = more stress and less ability to deal with the initial stressor, assuming it's effect is still around.
-The spleen not only supports our immune system, its also where we process emotion; if we feel overwhelmed and don't know how to resolve the situation, the spleen can feel painful and you may feel feverish, feeling a need to take to your bed.
+The spleen not only supports our immune system, its also where we process emotion; if we feel overwhelmed and don't know how to resolve the situation, the spleen can feel painful and you may even become feverish, feeling a need to take to your bed.

 - With no immediate answers to the emotional root of your issue, the whole cycle continues to repeat.
 So even cutting out certain foods that you think make you worse is only ever a partial answer, and you wonder why on earth you have been cursed with this condition.